• AlexCornila a year ago

 IT may be true, buts its not obvious to me that it is.

-• sandblast 6 hours ago
+• sandblast a year ago

 I would not underestimate the amount of resources necessary to support this brick-and-mortar stores model.
 You need to deliver those goods to each shop, then handle the returns of unsold items...
 Not to mention costs of employees (and their costs) — but that may be debatable, of course (creating jobs).

-• graemep 3 hours ago
+• graemep a year ago

 Yes, there are logistics behind shops.
 It is going to vary a lot with what you buy and from whom.
 Food is likely to be delivered from somewhere local AFAIK so its not going to simplify the logistics.